 I wanted to add some more meat to Sunday’s post on Anheuser-Busch InBev (BUD).
 Broadly speaking, two things have bugged me with this stock.
 The first is that the pre-SABMiller acqusition profit targets proved wildly optimistic.
-I mean I just went over an old research note from the merger which forecast circa $21,000m in profit from operations (EBIT) by 2019.
+I mean, I just went over an old research note from the merger which forecast circa $21,000m in profit from operations (“EBIT”) by 2019.
 The actual figure for last year clocked in at around $16,100m.

 The second thing is the debt load, which has obviously remained stubbornly high.
-Indeed we have seen both dividend cuts and asset sales aimed at bringing it down.
+Indeed, we have seen both dividend cuts and asset sales aimed at bringing it down.
 The analyst who drew up that research note expected net debt to fall to around 2.9x EBITDA by 2019.
 The actual figure for last year clocked in at around 4.5x EBITDA.

 That said, the company did make strides in getting it under control last year.
-It announced a deal to divest Carlton & United Breweries (its Australian subsidiary) to Japanese brewer Asahi for circa AUD$16,000m (call it around $10,500m in US dollars).
+It announced a deal to divest Carlton & United Breweries (its Australian subsidiary) to Japanese brewer Asahi for circa AUD$16,000m.
+Call it around $10,500m in US dollars.
 That deal should complete pretty soon.

 In addition, the company raised just over $5,500m last September from a minority IPO of Budweiser APAC, its Asia Pacific subsidiary, which is now listed on the Hong Kong Stock Exchange.
 Anheuser-Busch InBev retains ownership of around 87% of that business.

 Anyhow, the reduced interest expense associated with that debt reduction is actually fairly significant.
-I mean the company currently pays somewhere in the region of 3% to 4% per annum to service its debt.
+I mean, the company currently pays somewhere in the region of 3% to 4% per annum to service its debt.
 If net debt is around $20,000m lower, then we could be looking at $800m or so in extra pre-tax profit just from lower interest payments.
 The company could also realistically pay down another $10,000m or so over the next couple of years from free cash flow, if not more.
 That quickly adds up to over a billion dollars in extra profit.

 So, how realistic are those growth estimates?
 Well, it looks like a decent chunk can be realized just through the saved interest expense mentioned above.
 Management also forecasts modest EBITDA growth this year – somewhere between 2% and 5% to be exact.
 Assuming that proves accurate, then back of the envelope calculations put the shares at circa 11x forward earnings.
-For an ultra-profitable consumer staples company that looks like a good deal to me.
+For an ultra-profitable consumer staples company, that looks like a good deal to me.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!